-Strong’s Exhaustive Concordance, like Dr. James Strong its author, comes under more or less heavy criticism in certain theological circles.
-Make no mistake about it, you’ll read a fair bit of negativism about this duo, I have.
-And I agree, just as you can smash your fingers with a misplaced hammer blow, so can you be misled by mis-using Strong’s concordance.
+Strong’s Exhaustive Concordance, like Dr. James Strong, its author, comes under more or less heavy criticism in certain theological circles.
+Make no mistake about it; you’ll read a fair bit of negativism about this duo, I have.
+And I agree, just as you can smash your fingers with a misplaced hammer blow, so can you be misled by misusing Strong’s concordance.

-(Origin of the Universe chapter 3.3)
+(Origin of the Universe chapter 3.5)

 Dr. James Strong

 Another way of putting this is: Strong made a list of ALL the unique Hebrew words in the Hebrew Bible.
 There are some 8600 such Hebrew words.
-He, and his team, then went through the entire King James Bible and for EACH English word they found its Hebrew origin and tied/associated it with one of the approximate 8600 Hebrew words.
-He did the same for the Greek which has about 5000 words in the New Testament.
+He and his team then went through the entire King James Bible, and for EACH English word, they found its Hebrew origin and tied/associated it with one of the approximate 8600 Hebrew words.
+He did the same for the Greek, which has about 5000 words in the New Testament.

-So, what you have essentially is a Hebrew word from the Old Testament manuscripts followed by ALL the translations the King James translators attributed to each display of the word in the KJV.
-By using the online concordance you can quickly and easily find:
+So, what you have essentially, is a Hebrew word from the Old Testament manuscripts followed by ALL the translations the King James translators attributed to each display of the word in the KJV.
+By using the online concordance, you can quickly and easily find:

-In the above example of H7225 we see its translation in the statement ‘in the beginning’ and we see its relation to H7218 which means ‘head’ as we discussed in key 3 of mastering Biblical Hebrew.
-In the next post I’ll show you how to access a Bible concordance and verify this yourself.
+In the above example of H7225, we see its translation in the statement in the beginning, and we see its relation to H7218, which means head, as we discussed in key 3 of mastering Biblical Hebrew.
+In the next post, I’ll show you how to access a Bible concordance and verify this yourself.

-No theological work, be it the King James Translation of the Bible or Strong’s Exhaustive Concordance or any other is ‘perfect’.
+No theological work, be it the King James Translation of the Bible or Strong’s Exhaustive Concordance or any other is perfect.
 Each has its positives and negatives.
 However, if we want to make progress, then we need to learn how to make the best use of the best, but imperfect, tools available to us.

 For now, keep in mind what Strong’s Concordance is NOT.
-It is NOT theology, the study of “Theos”, God.
-It does not give any “new” knowledge, it reveals no truths, does not layout any religious concepts, draws no theological conclusions.
-All it does is “organize words based on their roots” and gives some guidance notes which we can analyze.
+It is NOT theology, the study of Theos, God.
+It does not give any new knowledge; it reveals no truths, does not layout any religious concepts, draws no theological conclusions.
+All it does is organize words based on their roots and gives some guidance notes which we can analyze.

 Today, some 300-400 years later, despite their weaknesses, outweighed by their strengths, both the KJV translation and Strong’s Exhaustive Concordance are considered mainstays in the quest to understand and unlock Bible meaning.

-This blog post is an excerpt from chapter 3.3 of Origin of the Universe
+This blog post is an excerpt from chapter 3.5 of Origin of the Universe

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
-No obligations, total privacy, unsubscribe if you want.
-Your gift is a free pdf of The Explanation and a free pdf of Answering the Big Questions in Life
+No obligations, total privacy, unsubscribe anytime, if you want.